Webpages with HTML & CSS

 - 1. Introduction to HTMLBehind the scenes, website edition.

-In this session, students get a taste for what happens behind the scenes when they are viewing web pages online.
+In this lesson, students get a taste for what happens behind the scenes when they are viewing web pages online.
 They are also introduced to HTML (HyperText Markup Language), one of the two core languages used to create web pages.

 - 2. Introduction to CSSHTML and CSS, two peas in a pod.

-In this session, students get an introduction to CSS (Cascading Style Sheet), a programming language that was created for web developers to describe the format and presentation of a web page.
+In this lesson, students get an introduction to CSS (Cascading Style Sheet), a programming language that was created for web developers to describe the format and presentation of a web page.
 This language pairs amazingly with HTML, and is a basic building block for developing a website.

 - 3. HTML StructureLearn to organize your website’s information.